sebfisch/java-fun/content/docs/streams/tests.md

 in which order a given function is applied to the elements of a stream by `map`.
 In fact it might be applied in parallel depending on how the stream was created.
-All we can see is that the function is applied to each element uniformly rather than one element at a time.
+All we can see is that the function is applied to each element uniformly not necessarily one element at a time.

 ## The `filter` combinator